 Varying Local Workforce Trends: The Devil is in the Details and Data

 One of the toughest challenges in the US is that labor markets continue to vary widely by location.
 For example, if an organization is looking to secure workers in the professional or technical services category, they will find different competitive pressures across cities.

-Consider that Austin, Texas has gained 350% of the professional and technical services jobs lost due to COVID-19 (or grown threefold) over the last year.
+Consider that data up through the first half of 2021 showed that Austin, Texas has gained 350% of the professional and technical services jobs lost due to COVID-19 (or grown threefold) over the last year.
 In St. Louis, Missouri, employment in this industry has continuously declined since February of 2020.
 The level of applicants for roles appears to be average in Austin, while it is above average in St. Louis.

 As a result of these differing workforce trends, a company recruiting for professional or technical staff in Austin will need to rely on passive recruiting and very attractive offers, while the same types of jobs in St. Louis will find a more steady flow of applicants.
 That said, employers cannot underestimate the influence of remote work, which will continue to blur the lines on local market conditions.

-Workforce Trends in Canada Indicate a Post-Pandemic Holding Pattern
+Workforce Trends in Canada Emerge from a Post-Pandemic Holding Pattern

 Last year, Canada started to recover from COVID-19 related losses at an accelerated rate, bringing back over half of the jobs lost by the end of the summer in 2020.
 Unfortunately, subsequent waves of new cases held that recovery in check.
-Many geographies began shutting non-essential businesses down again and have continued to do so in waves, limiting the ability to continue their recovery.
+Many geographies began shutting non-essential businesses down again, limiting the ability to continue their recovery through much of 2021.

 New Labor Pools and Retention Will Shape Future Workforce Trends and Strategies